ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 Linux (e.g `apt-get install opam` or similar).
 [Details of all installation methods.](https://opam.ocaml.org/doc/Install.html)

-Then, we install an OCaml compiler:
+Then, we install an OCaml compiler and some basic dev tools:

 ```
 # environment setup